ELowry/EL-Gallery/el-gallery/readme.txt

 * EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line.
 * You may wish to disable the links on a gallery’s images.
 * If you have installed the [WP Mobile Detect](http://wordpress.org/plugins/wp-mobile-detect/ "Plugin : WP Mobile Detect") plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.
+* You can use the following [shortcode parameters](https://codex.wordpress.org/Shortcode_API#Overview "About Shortcode Attributes"):
+  * _nopause="1"_ to remove the pause button and autoplay functionality
+  * _nothumb="1"_ to remove the thumbnail display.

 = Examples =